yixianwang/yixian-site/content/notes/interview_self_introduction.md

 And we basically migrate that old MySQL database for the Customer to ElasticSearch.
 Using ElasticSearch as the backend.
 And we have successfully launched this enhanced feature like in two months.
-I feel like this is gonna be the most challenge part I found in my project.
+I feel like this is going be the most challenge part I found in my project.

 ## Angular Phone Interview
 Okay, I use Angular in both my current project and previous project.